badlydrawnrob/elm-playground/programming-elm/README.md

 - Are there some bits of data missing sometimes?
 - Is there a better source for the data?

-Someone says to put of things like `Maybe.withDefault` to the very end, and start with the data so that you get saner results.
+Someone says to put off things like `Maybe.withDefault` to the very end, and start with the data so that you get saner results.
 Do you need a `non-empty List`?
 Are some `json` objects fields optional?
 How are you going to validate the data that's coming from, or sending to the server?

 ## The sad (but real) truth

 > **Do what you're good at.** I'll repeat.
 Do what you're good at!!! **You've got one life, so don't waste time.**
 >
-> Learning to program (properly) is such a _huge_ investment in time.
-I only really want to be able to use it for simple prototypes, proof-of-concepts, until their turning over a profit and I can find someone better than me to work with.
+> Learning to program (properly) is such a _huge_ investment in time — just look how much one chapter covers!!!
+I only really want to be able to use it for simple prototypes, proof-of-concepts, until they're turning over a profit and I can find someone better than me to work with.
 >
 > **Remind yourself of that, and don't get bogged down with research for CompSci.** Only do it for fun or necessity (or for quick brain training).

 I've forgotten at least 60% of what I learned during HTDP (the college-level course) and recursive algorithms would probably take a good deal of rejigging in my mindbox to get right (they can get very difficult!).
 I don't think I have that kind of time at my disposal.
-There's lots of other things I'd rather be doing; high-level thought, a bit of design, learning the piano, writing a book; all of which are a considerable investment in time themselves.
+There's lots of other things I'd rather be doing; high-level thought, a bit of design, learning the piano, writing a book; all of which are a considerable investments in time themselves.

 - Some people make great developers
 - Some people's mind is a finely-tuned logic machine